 But Our Lady also gave a message of hope: Russia would be converted from her errors if the Holy Father would consecrate Russia to the Immaculate Heart and people would practice the Communions of Reparation on the First Saturdays.
 She promised an era of peace would be granted to the world.

-Only twice in the world’s history has the exact date, time and location of a miracle been predicted: at the Resurrection and at Our Lady of Fatima’s Miracle of the Sun.
+At the final apparition, October 13, as promised, Our Lady performed a great miracle for “all to believe.”
+The unexplainable solar phenomena occurred before 70,000 people gathered at the Cova da Iria that day, and was witnessed from 25 miles away.
+Only twice in the world’s history has the exact date, time and location of a miracle been predicted: At the Resurrection and at Our Lady of Fatima’s Miracle of the Sun.

 “I thank you, Father, Lord of heaven and earth, because you have hidden these things from the wise and the learned and have revealed them to children.”

 Born March 28, 1907, Lucia was the de facto leader of the three young seers.
 Her spirituality was marked by a balance between her deep desire to live a contemplative life and her calling from Our Lady to actively spread the devotion to the Immaculate Heart throughout the world.
 Her spiritual life was simple: daily prayer and the Rosary, penance, frequenting confession and the Eucharist, discernment of God’s will, obedience to her religious superiors, and witnessing to the Gospel.
 Having accomplished the task given to her by Our Lady, Lucia died as a cloistered Carmelite nun on February 13, 2005.
 Lucia’s cause for canonization is underway.